-Ctrl-z and Edit -> Undo Last Edit in the third only allow you to go back one edit.
-If you need to erase a mistake made when painting in voxels, you can use the right mouse button to delete them again.
+Ctrl-z and Edit -> Undo Last Edit in the time of the right mouse button to delete them again.
+If you remove too many voxels, you can use the right mouse button to delete them again.
 If you remove too many voxels, you can use the clone tool to paint areas back in from the original T1 volume, similar to painting in voxels as described above.

-Using Control Points to Fix Intensity Normalization
+1. Using Control Points to Fix Intensity Normalization